Ahmed-Amine-Soltani/labs/terraform-gcp-labs/README.md

     * Subitthl = dividing network address space to match an organization's internal network needs
     * On GCP — designated using CIDR notation for network/host division
         * Example: 'subnet-a'.
 10.0.1.0/10
+* We can have more than one subnet per region, more than one zone per subnet, the same subnet in different zones.

 ## VPC Structure - Subnets/IP ranges